mohammadFeiz/r-geometric/README.md

 ```
 ### getLineBySLA()
 ##### get a point array and length value and angle as parameters and returns a line object .
+##### in this example this function returns a line object by start from 0,0 and length equal 20 and angle equal 45.
 ``` javascript
 let y = RGeometric.getYOnLineByX([0,0],20,45);
 //returns {x1:...,y1:...,x2:...,y2:...}